pronesto/DCC888/Worklist/README.md

 `ReachingDefs_IN_Eq`.
 Your first task is to implement this property.

+**The dependence graph**:
-**Building the dependence graph**: once you have implemented all the pending `deps` properties (well, there is only one to be implemented, really), you must use them to build a *dependence graph*.
+Once you have implemented all the pending `deps` properties (well, there is only one to be implemented, really), you must use them to build a *dependence graph*.
 A dependence graph is a data structure that maps equations equations to lists of equations.
 If *G* is a dependence graph, and *e* is an equation, then *G[e]* is the list of all the equations that use *e*.
 In this exercise, we are mapping equations by name, e.g., we write